matildecmp/VirtualEnvironments_Proj/README.md

 Playable at the following link: ...

+## Instructions

+Grab all the snacks you can on the run – but dodge red mushrooms, bears and swooping birds!
+Snag golden apples for +5 points and pass through starry halos to go invincible for a short time.

+<b>CONTROLS:</b> </br>
+A / Left Arrow > Move left </br>
+D / Right arrow > Move right </br>
+Spacebar > Jump

+## Notes

 See [CREDITS.md](CREDITS.md) for a full list of the assets used and their sources.

 3D Endless runner <br/>